Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: CLT for Controlled Markov Chains

 \subsection{Proof Sketch of Theorem~\ref{thm:eta-clt}}

 \begin{proof} The proof adapts the classical CLT for ergodic, finite Markov chains \citep{billingsley1961statistical} to the controlled setting by constructing an auxiliary sampling scheme that decouples temporal dependence from the empirical transition counts.
-This construction preserves the finite-state structure of the CMC while enabling the use of multinomial asymptotics.
 We outline the key steps.

-\paragraph{Step 1 (Consistency).} Lemma~\ref{lemma:consistency} establishes that the number of visits $N_s\pow l$ to each state–action pair is first-order consistent for its expectation: